 - Don’t use commercial cleaners.
 They’re harsh and abrasive.
 A cleaner that’s too acidic, in combination with a rag that’s too course can scuff, scratch, and scar your mirror, giving it a cloudy appearance.

-Bonus: Keep Your Mirror From Fogging Up
+Bonus: How to Keep Your Bathroom Mirror From Fogging Up

 Are you tired of dealing with a foggy mirror every time you take a shower?
 When you get done in the shower, you want to be able to start getting ready for the day, brushing teeth, doing your hair, putting on makeup, etc. If the mirror is all fogged up, though, you either have to wait, or you have to wipe it off with a towel or a rag to see yourself.